QueasovanAlles/qva-tuner-android/README.md

-This tuner app relies on open source MIT licensed code :

-The tuner algorithm
+This QvA tuner app relies on open source MIT licensed code The tuner algorithm
 -------------------